luizrosalba/dev-links/docs/intro.md

 ## Getting Started

-You can search for the tags and keywords (SOON!) or navigate using the sidebar
+Click on the magnifier icon to search for the tags and keywords or navigate using the sidebar.

 ## Want to contribute ?